 Collaboration with influencers and trending services

-Using social media monitoring, airline companies can mine unlimited amounts of data, that could help them find suitable partners to collaborate within the industry and outside the industry.
+Using social media monitoring, airline companies can mine unlimited amounts of data, that could help them find suitable partners to collaborate with within the industry and outside the industry.
 They can find influencers who can get them tons of traffic on social media and increase their fan following.
 Many airlines have already partnered with rating websites such as TripAdvisor and Routehappy to help customers learn about their services.

 Also, they can collaborate with hospitality brands and other tourism companies like taxi services.
 How about passengers being given complimentary drinks and food in transit?
 It will surely create a win-win situation for the airlines’ company.
 The more your partners promote your brand, the more it will help generate leads for your business and vice-versa.